securitykiss-com/rfw/README.md

 - simplicity - no fancy features
 - no external dependencies except iptables
 - limited functionality - no generic rules
-- not performance-optimal but conservative choice of time-proven crypto: 2048-bit RSA based SSL with HTTP Basic Authentication
+- not performance-optimal but conservative choice of time-proven crypto: 2048-bit RSA based SSL with HTTP Basic Authentication.
+TODO: Consider ECDSA and check HTTPS clients compatibility